Sahir1234/wordle-analyzer/README.md

 # ordle-analyzer

-Small script to analyze worldle
+Small script to analyze wordle

 STOAE and TOEAS are the best words!